seattlejs/seattlejs/.github/ISSUE_TEMPLATE/talk-proposal---lightning-talk---10min-.md

 * [Github]()
 * [Website]()

 - [ ] I've read and agree to the [SeattleJS Code of Conduct](https://github.com/seattlejs/seattlejs/blob/master/code-of-conduct.md)
+- [ ] I consent to my talk being recorded and posted on the SeattleJS Youtube channel